Tommy-2000/dreamStudy/README.md

 npx setup-skia-web public && node skia_postinstall.js
 ```

 If you are running this on an Android or iOS device, the canvaskist.wasm file is ignored and native rendering is used instead.
+This project will not work with Expo Go because of the native code from the Reanimated and Skia packages.

 ## Contribute